Neural Module Networks: Related work

 There is a large literature on learning to answer questions about structured knowledge representations from question--answer pairs, both with and without joint learning of meanings for simple predicates \cite{Liang13DCS,Krish2013Grounded}.
 Outside of question answering, several models have been proposed for instruction following that impose a discrete ``planning structure'' over an underlying continuous control signal \cite{Andreas14Paths,matuszek12icml}.
 We are unaware of past use of a semantic parser to predict network structures, or more generally to exploit the natural similarity between set-theoretic approaches to classical semantic parsing and attentional approaches to computer vision.

 \paragraph{Neural network architectures}

 The idea of selecting a different network graph for each input datum is fundamental to both recurrent networks (where the network grows in the length of the input) \cite{Elman90RNN} and recursive neural networks (where the network is built, e.g., according to the syntactic structure of the input) \cite{Socher13CVG}.
 But both of these approaches ultimately involve repeated application of a single computational module (\eg an LSTM \cite{Hochreiter97LSTM} or GRU \cite{Cho14GRU} cell).
-From another direction, some kinds of memory networks \cite{Weston14MemNet} may be viewed as a special case of our model with a fixed computational graph, consisting of a sequence of \mod{find} modules followed by a \mod{describe} module (see \autoref{sec:model}).
-Other policy- and algorithm-learning approaches with modular substructure include \cite{Kaiser15GPU, Braylan15Modules, Bottou97Global}. \cite{Neelakantan15Programmer} describe a procedure for learning to assemble programs from a collection of functional primitives whose behavior is fully specified.
+From another direction, some kinds of memory networks \cite{Weston14MemNet} may be viewed as a special case of our model with a fixed computational graph, consisting of a sequence of \mod{attend} modules followed by a \mod{classify} module (see \autoref{sec:model} below).

-Our basic contribution is in both assembling this graph on the fly, and simultaneously in allowing the nodes to perform heterogeneous computations, with "messages" of different kinds---raw image features, attentions, and classification predictions---passed from one module to the next.
+Our basic contribution is in both assembling this graph on the fly, and simultaneously in allowing the nodes to perform heterogeneous computations, with for "messages" of different kinds---raw image features, attentions, classification predictions---passed from one module to the next.
 We are unaware of any previous work allowing such mixed collections of modules to be trained jointly.